BlogThings To Do

 Reference Pricing

 Souk prices are opening positions, not final prices.
-This is what a well-negotiated transaction looks like.
+This is what a well-negotiated transaction looks like in the Marrakech souk.

 ItemAsking Price (MAD)Fair Price (MAD)USD (approx.)